microsoft/nn-Meter/docs/builder/prepare_backend.md

 (nn-Meter) Workspace <workspace-path> for customized platform has been created.
 Users can edit experiment config in <workspace-path>/configs/.
 ```

-Users could edit experiment configuration file in `<workspace-path>/configs/backend_config.yaml`, and test the connection to the registered backend by running:
+Users could edit experiment configuration file in `<workspace-path>/configs/backend_config.yaml` (if any), and test the connection to the registered backend by running:

 ``` bash
 nn-meter connect --backend my_backend --workspace <workspace-path>